EVORA-project/evora-ontology/models/docs/funder.md

 # Slot: funder (funder)

-_The organization providing the financial support_
+_The organization providing the financial support._